-As discussed, MCT Oil may help reduce weight, and being an unhealthy weight is a major risk factor for heart disease.
+As discussed, MCT Oil may help reduce weight, and an unhealthy weight is a major risk factor for heart disease.
 This oil may also help lower cholesterol and reduce inflammation in your body – reducing your risk even more.
+(3)

 Support diabetes management

-By reducing fat storage and increasing fat-burning, MCT Oil may help people with type 2 diabetes manage their condition (which is harder for people when they’re overweight or obese).
+By reducing fat storage and increasing fat burning, MCT Oil may help people with type 2 diabetes manage their condition (which is harder for people when they’re overweight or obese).

 It may also help with maintaining and controlling blood sugar levels.
-One study found that participants with diabetes needed 30% less sugar to maintain normal blood sugar levels when they had MCTs, compared to long-chain fats.
+One study found that participants with diabetes needed 30% less sugar to maintain normal blood sugar levels when they had MCTs compared to long-chain fats.

 How Do You Use MCT Oil?

-Finding the Best MCT Oil Supplement
+How to Find the Best MCT Oil Supplement